Zahid Mubarek Inquiry

 Legacy & Impact

 The Zahid Mubarek Inquiry examined the circumstances surrounding the murder of 19-year-old Zahid Mubarek by his cellmate Robert Stewart at Feltham Young Offender Institution on 21 March 2000.
-The inquiry, chaired by Mr Justice Keith, found that Stewart's history of violence and racist behaviour had not been properly assessed, and that information about his risk profile had not been shared between establishments.
-The inquiry made 88 recommendations addressing cell-sharing procedures, management of racist prisoners, and information-sharing between agencies.
+Stewart, who had documented violent and racist tendencies, attacked Mubarek with a table leg hours before Mubarek's scheduled release.
+The inquiry, chaired by Mr Justice Keith, made 88 recommendations addressing cell-sharing procedures, management of prisoners with racist attitudes, and information-sharing between criminal justice agencies.

 Lasting Reforms